 Download the ACMPR Application Forms Here

-Here are the forms, we suggest right clicking on the blue link below and selecting to open in a new window, or using the black button to download the ACMPR application forms directly.
+Here are the forms; we suggest right clicking on the green link below and selecting to open in a new window.

 If you plan to grow yourself:

 If you plan to designate someone to grow for you:

 If you already have your cannabis for medical purposes prescription, follow the directions below after downloading the form to have a much higher chance of being approved the first time.

 The Health Canada ACMPR application forms are broken down into 3 basic sections:

 Here’s what you need to know about completing each section.

 The first section is broken down into 6 categories.

 You’ll see a box asking for your MCR Registration Number.
 If this is your first time applying to grow medical marijuana, you would check “New” and leave the MCR number blank.